 All the ingredients I used to make this dessert were all pre-made except for latik (coconut granules).
 You can get frozen grated cassava, frozen shredded young coconut meat, banana leaves and canned coconut milk in Asian stores.
 I’m not aware if they carry pre-made frozen latik too.

-It is optional to add the young coconut meat and latik but I never omit these two ingredients when making cassava suman.
-They add flavor and texture.
+It is optional to add young coconut meat and latik, but I never omit these two ingredients when making cassava suman.
+They add so much flavor and texture to this dessert.

 What does the term "Suman" mean?

-Suman usually refers to Filipino rice cake made of plain or glutinous rice flour.
-In this case, the recipe for cassava suman is made of cassava.
+Suman refers to Filipino rice cake made of plain or glutinous rice flour.
+In this case, the recipe is made of cassava.

 What does "Kakanin" mean?